 New tax law brings changes to tax withholding for 2018; here’s what you need to know

-Major tax reform was approved by Congress in the Tax Cuts and Jobs Act on Dec.
+Major tax reform was approved by Congress in the Tax Cuts and Jobs Act (tax reform) on Dec.
 22, 2017.
 One change directly affected the rate at which taxes are withheld from paychecks.
 Our federal income tax is a pay-as-you-go tax system and there are two ways to pay as you go, either through withholding or estimated tax payments.

 If you are an employee, your employer may withhold income tax from your pay.
 Your pay includes your regular pay, bonuses, commissions, and vacation pay and other amounts.
 Tax may also be withheld from certain other income — including pensions, bonuses, commissions, and gambling winnings.
 In each case, the amount withheld is paid to the IRS in your name.
 When the withholding rates change, it changes the amounts that are paid to the IRS on your behalf.